College of Liberal Arts & Sciences

 What should I wear?
 Where can I buy cap and gown?

-All graduates are required to wear a black gown and black cap with appropriate color tassel.
-Apparel should be purchased at the University Book Store, Old Capitol Mall, Clinton Street, downtown, Iowa City:
+Apparel should be purchased at the University Book Store, Old Capitol Town Center, 201 S. Clinton Street, Iowa City:

-If you are out of town, send a personal check payable to “University Book Store” to:
+If you are out of town, send a personal check payable to “University Book Store” to University Book Store, Old Capitol Mall, 201 S. Clinton St., Iowa City IA 52242.

 If you are an Iowa resident, please add 6% sales tax ($23.85).
-Mail in orders must arrive at the bookstore no later than December 6th.
+Mail in orders must arrive at the bookstore no later than May 2nd.
 Include a note stating your height, cap size (one size fits all or XL) and degree to be received.
-Orders will be available for pickup at the Book Store table at Carver-Hawkeye Arena prior to the start of the ceremony.
+Orders will be available for pickup at the Book Store table at Carver Hawkeye Arena prior to the start of the ceremony.

 Seating at the ceremony is based on cap and gown sales.
-You must purchase your apparel at the University Book Store at Old Capitol Mall, no later than Sunday, December 8th,, to make sure there will be seating available for you at the ceremony.
-Go to the University Book Store, Old Capitol Mall to check for availability.
+You must purchase your apparel at the University Book Store at Old Capitol Mall, no later than Sunday, May 4th, to make sure there will be seating available for you at the ceremony.
+Check with the University Book Store, Old Capitol Mall for availability.

 Degree candidates planning to wear academic apparel obtained from any other source should contact Commencements at 335–0296.
-Seating at commencement ceremonies is based on apparel sales, so let us know if you are borrowing apparel and plan to attend, no later than December 6th, if you would like for us to fill out a name card for you.
-If you’ll be purchasing a tassel at the Book Store you will not need to call as you’ll have an opportunity to fill out a name card at that time.
+Seating at commencement ceremonies is based on apparel sales, so let us know if you are borrowing apparel and plan to attend, no later than May 2nd, if you would like for us to arrange for seating for you at this ceremony.

 Men are expected to wear ties although jackets are not required.
 Flowers are not worn on gowns or carried in hand.
 Caps or gowns decorated with inappropriate messages will not be permitted.
 We also caution graduates regarding their choice of footwear, as the stairs and floor covering at the arena may be difficult to navigate.
 Wearing high heeled footwear is not advised.